 - A1.
 Musical repertories, the practices involved in their creation, performance, and transmission, and the historical, cultural and technical issues that inform knowledge about them.
 The repertories may include those of art music, popular music, jazz, vernacular music and religious music etc. of Western and/or non-Western traditions - A2.
-Process of composition, performance and reception - A3.
-Aural, analytical, and practice skills - A4.
-Elements of history, cultural theory, literature, iconography, anthropology, ethnography, and the physical and technological sciences relevant to the study and/or practice of music
+The processes of composition, performance and reception - A3.
+Aural, analytical and practice skills and their relationships - A4.
+Elements of history, cultural theory, literature, iconography, anthropology, ethnography, and the physical and technological sciences relevant to the study and/or practice of music - A5.
+The cultural conventions and symbolic meanings associated with the instruments and genres studied

-You will develop your knowledge and understanding through lectures, tutor-led and student-led seminars, group projects and coaching, study visits, independent research, individual tutorials and instrumental lessons.
+You will develop your knowledge and understanding through lectures, tutor-led and student-led seminars, group projects an coaching, study visits, independent research, individual tutorials and instrumental lessons, depending on the modules chosen.